Craftingnerf/Documentation-Generator/README.md

 Function argument 'A'
 helper function   'F'
 ```
-At the moment none of the tags have default values if left blank
+At the moment none of the tags have default values if left blank <br>
-I would like to get the group tag to default to default to either the first in the file, the most recent grouping, or the first file type in the file
+I would like to get the group tag to default to default to either the first in the file, the most recent grouping, or the first file type in the file <br>
 At the moment the C program just prints out the documentation to the console like the following blurb (with minor debugging)
 ```
 0 - main.c